 Although you might question, since when did farm food taste so amazing?
 The shop is renowned for its homemade ice cream, and its Kurobuta (black pig) steak is also highly raved about.

 Price: 50 – 200 Baht / approx. SG$2.20 – 8.70 Address: 100/1 Moo 11, Mitraparp Road | Phayayen Subdistrict, Nakhon Ratchasima 30320, Thailand Contact: +66 81 991 0271 Opening hours: Monday to Thursday from 9am to 7.30pm; Friday to Sunday from 9am to 8pm

 2. Visit Neverland in this restaurant by the river – Ban Mai Chay Nam Museum & Restaurant

 Do you get called out for a being a big kid all the time?
 Well, Ban Mai Chay Nam Museum & Restaurant is a prime example of why there’s nothing wrong with being a little nostalgic.

-This unique restaurant is filled with all the stuff of our childhood dreams, and they go from new-age hottie Captain America to goofball Inspector Gadget (how long ago was that?).
+This unique restaurant is filled with all the stuff our childhood dreams are filled with, and they go from new-age hottie Captain America to goofball Inspector Gadget (how long ago was that?!).
 In any case, it’s clear that this restaurant is one for kids of all ages and sizes.